compose-spec/compose-spec/spec.md

 ```

 If the image does not exist on the platform, Compose implementations MUST attempt to pull it.
 Compose
-Implementations with Build support MAY offer alternative options for end-user to control precedence of
+implementations with build support MAY offer alternative options for the end user to control precedence of
-pull over building image from source, but pulling image MUST be the default behaviour.
+pull over building the image from source, however pulling the image MUST be the default behaviour.

 `image` MAY be omitted from a Compose file as long as a `build` section is declared.
-Compose Implementations
+Compose implementations
-without Build support MUST fail when `image` is missing from the Compose file.
+without build support MUST fail when `image` is missing from the Compose file.

 ### init